namtvit07/pushpop/README.md

 ## Deploy Guide

 These instructions are for Heroku, but should be adaptable to most environments.
-This should only about 10 minutes.

 **Prerequisites**